ricocatford/bonteeth-project/TESTING.md

 ![PyCharm linter report](static/images/testing/pycharm-report.png)

 ## 4. Bug fixes
 The only thing I really needed to fix and was not a real bug, was displaying the date in a human-friendly way.
-Since I was using ``date.today()`` built-in Python function to store the "created_on" field for appointments and "sent_on" for messages and the syntax goes like: 2023-01-01.Then I thought it might be confusing for the user to guess what was day or month, I then decided to implement this function in order to solve this issue:
+Since I was using ``date.today()``, built-in Python function to store the "created_on" field for appointments and "sent_on" for messages and the format goes like: 2023-01-01.
+Then I thought it might be confusing for the user to guess what was day or month, therefore I decided to implement this function in order to solve this issue:
 ```
 def format_date(datetime_string):
     formatted_datetime = datetime.strptime(datetime_string, "%Y-%m-%d")
     return formatted_datetime.strftime("%d %B, %Y")
 ```
-This function is used inside these two other functions ``manage_appointments()`` and ``messages()`` for rendering the time to format like: 01 January, 2023.
+This function is used inside these two other functions ``manage_appointments()`` and ``messages()`` for rendering the time to a format like: 01 January, 2023.